Aimless Talk Shows – The Realm of Conspiracy Theorists

-Its been almost two decades since the government has allowed private networks to launch their television channels in Pakistan, with their own news and current affairs programming.
+Its been almost two decades since the government has allowed private networks to launch their television channels in Pakistan, with their own news, which include aimless talk shows among other current affairs programming.
 Structured along the lines of CNN and other major cable news networks across the world, the channels in Pakistani began their operations back in 2000.
 TV viewers in Pakistan weren’t used to open forum discussions; broadcasting had always been limited to government-owned television channels and radio networks.
 Watching and listening to panel discussions on private TV networks was nothing less than a shock for audiences who till then had only been exposed to government-run and government approved newscasting.
 It was then quite understandable that this new wave of criticism of with the government coupled with discussions on controversial and at times taboo topics, were an incredible development.

 News networks with their nightly talk shows became the new source of entertainment for the public at large.
 The anchors of these shows were instant celebrities, admired, trusted and revered.
 Anything they said was instantly believed and a point of necessary discussion by almost every individual across the country who had access to television.
 Talk shows became an obsession.

 The format of the typical current affairs programs was changed.
 It was no longer sufficient to have one journalist speaking to an audience.
 Every other program had to be a talk show with an anchor who would initiate a debate between politicians and pundits having opposing beliefs belonging to opposing parties.
 The central idea was (and still is) to ignite a debate that would lead to confrontation and a heated exchange of words and near the end of the show the anchor would diffuse the tension, regain control of the conversation and bid the audience a good night.